Microsoft/azure-docs.pt-pt/articles/security-center/security-center-sql-service-recommendations.md

 * [Proteger as aplicações no Centro de Segurança do Azure](security-center-application-recommendations.md)
 * [Proteger a sua rede no Centro de Segurança do Azure](security-center-network-recommendations.md)

-Para saber mais sobre o Centro de segurança, consulte os seguintes tópicos:
+Para saber mais sobre a central de segurança, consulte os seguintes tópicos:

 * [Definir políticas de segurança no Centro de Segurança do Azure](tutorial-security-policy.md) – Saiba como configurar políticas de segurança para as suas subscrições e grupos de recursos do Azure.
 * [Gerir e responder a alertas de segurança no Centro de Segurança do Azure](security-center-managing-and-responding-alerts.md) – Saiba como gerir e responder a alertas de segurança.